acarafat/split_multifasta/README.md

 # Usage
 This is a command line file.
 That means you have to use it in the terminal.
 You can use the following prompt:
-`python splitFastaSeq inputFasta.fasta ~/output/directory/ prefix`
+`python splitFastaSeq.py inputFasta.fasta ~/output/directory/ prefix`

 Use of prefix for the splitted fasta file is optional.